eXist-db/xst/readme.md

 - `get` download a collection or resource to the filesystem
 - `rm` remove collections and resources
 - `package` package related commands
   - `install` upload and install a local XAR package
+  - `list` list installed packages
 - `execute` the swiss army knife command that lets you query data or run a main module

 ### Examples